siophelan/siophelan/README.md

-👋 @siophelan <br>
+I'm @siophelan. <br>
-🎓 The <b>pet-monitor</b> repository contains my final college project (from 2022) which incorporated Python, a Flask web app, a Raspberry Pi, a motion sensor, and two cats 🐈🐈  <br>
+The <b>pet-monitor</b> repository contains my 2022 college project that incorporated Python, a Flask app, a Raspberry Pi, a motion sensor, and two cats. <br>
-🧭 Now keeping this space mostly for personal projects (in private repositories)
+I now keep this space mostly for personal projects (in private repositories).

 <!---